 A secondary world fantasy, with gods and demons.
-The story is told from several POV characters, most usually from the Blackdog's point of view, as well as sometimes from a priestess's point of view, and then the goddess Attalissa's POV
+The story is told from several POV characters, most usually from the Blackdog's point of view, as well as sometimes from a priestess's point of view, and then the goddess Attalissa's POV at the end.

 We meet several gods throughout the book, who are technically "earth gods" (because the Great Gods are gone and away, and presumably the ones who are actually